CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 UX: user experience, the user's interaction or experience with the product
 UI: user interface, focuses on the user's visual experience
 #### Please list some points that an application should fulfill to have good UX.
-Clear and readable, nice and digestable design, use familiar elements, know the audiance
+Clear and readable, nice design, use familiar elements, user friendly
 #### What is XML, XSLT, DTD?
 XML: stands for eXtensible Markup Language, it was designed to store and transport data, it is both human- and machine-readable
 XSLT: eXtensible Stylesheet Language Transformations, it is the recommended style sheet language for XML
 DTD: Document Type Definition, it defines the structure and the legal elements and attributes of an XML document
 #### What is the difference between HTML and XML?